 For more information, see Study permit: How to apply on the IRCC website.

-If you live in China, India, Morocco, Pakistan, the Philippines, Senegal or Vietnam, then you might be able to get your study permit faster by applying online through the Student Direct Stream.
+Legal residents of certain countries may be able to get a study permit faster by applying online through the Student Direct Stream.

-After submitting your study permit, you will receive a letter from IRCC with instructions for providing biometrics (fingerprints and photo).
+After submitting your study permit application, you will receive a letter from IRCC with instructions for providing biometrics (fingerprints and photo).
 Generally this required within 30 days of when you submit your application, and your study permit application will not be processed by IRCC until your biometrics have been received.

-Note that US nationals do not require a visa or eTA to enter Canada, so will not receive either with their Letter of Introduction.
+Note that US nationals do not require a visa or eTA to enter Canada, so will receive neither with their Letter of Introduction.